What is the most efficient heat pump water heater?

 Energy-saving & Time-of-use Scheduling

-Save money and energy by programming your water heater to match your needs throughout the day&#;and take advantage of lower time-of-use energy rates
+Optimize savings by programming your heater to suit your daily schedule, taking advantage of lower energy rates during off-peak hours.

 Set Vacation / Away Mode

-Reduces the temperature set point to save energy while hot water is not needed
+Automatically lowers the temperature to save energy while you're away.

 Demand Response Ready